 Wow.
 What did we not learn?
 Well, first and foremost, a product has to sound good.
 That also means that when someone dials it in for the first time, it has to sound good.
 So get rid of the knobs that makes it sound terrible … Sound quality first.

-That’s the thing with component-by-component modeling.
+That’s the thing with component-by-component modelling.
 There are no short-cuts, just hard math.
 And if just a tiniest little component turns out to behave oddly, that will really complicate the math.

 Who would you say Softube products are primarily aimed at?

 As a company, what do you feel has been your greatest achievement so far?